ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

-**Adding files** - `addFile()` function is used to add details of file to the array of `File` structures corresponding to each address. `files[msg.sender]` refers to the array of file structures, belonging to the caller of this function i.e. address `msg.sender`.
+**Adding files** - `addFile()` function is used to add details of file to the array of `File` structures corresponding to each address. `files[msg.sender]` refers to the array of file structures, belonging to the caller of this function, that is the address `msg.sender`.
 Function's arguments are `_fileInfo[]` which is an array of 2 parameters (file name and file type respectively) and the second argument is `cid` which is the content id for the uploaded file.